rixinsc/cryptojs-aes-py/README.md

 A tool to AES encrypt/decrypt data of [brainfoolong/cryptojs-aes-php](https://github.com/brainfoolong/cryptojs-aes-php) in Python.
 You can mix and match between languages and there shouldn't be any issue.

 ## Usage
 Use `encrypt()` and `decrypt()` function to do encryption and decryption.
-Minimal examples has been provided in source code.
+Minimal examples has been provided in the [source code](https://github.com/rixinsc/cryptojs-aes-py/blob/main/cipher.py).

 ## Prerequisites
+`pycryptodome` is the sole dependency of the script.
-Install dependencies by running `pip3 install -r requirements.txt` before use.
+Install it by running `pip3 install pycryptodome`.